 Lake Jasna is an alpine lake that boasts one of the best views of the Julian Alps.
 From the Kranjska Gora town center, it’s a 25-minute walk.
 You can either walk along the road or more preferably along the Pišnica river.
 A footpath loops around the lake.
 There are a few cafés at the lake, but save your appetite for Milka Restaurant.
 The best time to enjoy the view is in the early evening.
 As the sun sets, the peaks of the Eastern Julian Alps are illuminated in soft hues of pink and violet.
 It’s a bewitching site.

 Bike to Zelenci

 Zelenci is an emerald-colored pool located in a marsh.
 The whole marsh area is a nature reserve.
-There’s a trail and wooden boardwalk that leads to a viewing platform, where you can see the astonishingly clear and green waters of Zelenci.
+There are a trail and a wooden boardwalk that leads to a viewing platform, where you can see the astonishingly clear and green waters of Zelenci.

 While it may look like just a lake, it’s actually a spring and the source of the Sava Dolinka River.
 The porous chalk bottom of the pool allows a continuous up-welling of groundwater.
 You’ll see bubble streams emerging from the bottom.

 We walked to Zelenci from Kranjska Gora, but biking would have been the better option.
 You can rent bikes in the town center.
 If you’re driving from Kranjska Gora, the parking lot is on the left side of the road shortly after Podkoren (6-minute drive).
 From the parking lot to the spring, it’s a 10-minute walk.

 Dinner at Milka